 Solihull Sixth Form College is a specialist provider of A level, BTEC and CACHE education to 16-19 year olds from Solihull and Birmingham.
 With more than 40 subjects on offer, the College offers one of the widest range of courses in the region catering for over 2,500 students and staff.

-The college we’re experiencing major issues with their WiFi network, after several attempts by the existing provider to remedy the network.
-A new IT Manger joined the college and contacted Performance Networks a WiFi specialist who could guarantee a fix.
+The college were experiencing major issues with their WiFi network, after several attempts by the existing provider to remedy the network.
+A new IT Manager joined the college and contacted Performance Networks for specialist advice.

-Both students and staff were experiencing drop outs and performance issues across the WiFi network using a variety of devices across all buildings & floors.
+Both students and staff were experiencing drop outs and performance issues across the WiFi network using a variety of devices across all buildings and floors.

-Performance Networks DBS checked engineers performed a complete onsite WiFi fault find survey using a combination of Ekahau WiFi Site survey/Spectrum Analysis & Wireshark captures to understand the current network and identify what was causing the issues.
+Performance Networks DBS checked engineers performed a complete onsite WiFi fault finding survey using a combination of Ekahau WiFi Site Survey/Spectrum Analysis & Wireshark captures to understand the current network and identify what was causing the issues.

-The survey highlighted many areas of the WiFi network which we’re underperforming, there we’re too few access points and converge was patchy, heavy congestion on the 2.4 GHz bannd, issues with devices roaming between access points and suboptimal placement and mounting orientation of the access points.
-We also witnessed low data rates and many too many client devices using the 2.4GHz band.
+The survey highlighted many areas of the WiFi network which we’re underperforming, there were too few Access Points and converge was patchy, with heavy congestion on the 2.4 GHz band along with issues with devices roaming between AP’s and suboptimal placement and mounting orientation.
+Our engineers also witnessed low data rates and too many client devices using the 2.4GHz band.

 A WiFi fault find report was then drawn up detailing recommendations to fully optimise the network and eradicate user issues.